 While the investigations are still ongoing in Russia, the trend is still gaining momentum in the country with the help of social media platforms which are being used to promote the game.
-For example, Yulia Konstantinova posted a picture of a blue whale on her Instagram account before killing herself.
+For example, Yulia Konstantinova posted a picture of a Blue Whale Challenge on her Instagram account before killing herself.

 In another case, the local police in a Russian town received an unknown call alerting them about a student who recently joined the game and planning to kill herself on the instruction of game’s administrator.
 The police were quick to react and rescued the girl who later confessed to being the part of the game but did not plan to kill herself.